Mimoosa/next_js_devops_library_hub_project/SONARQUBE.md

 This document provides instructions on how to integrate SonarQube or SonarCloud into your project for continuous code quality inspection.

+### Current Main Branch Summary (as of Dec 2025):

+- Security: A
+- Reliability: A
+- Maintainability: A

 ## Overview

 SonarQube is an open-source platform for continuous inspection of code quality, while SonarCloud is its cloud-based counterpart.
 Both tools help identify bugs, vulnerabilities, and code smells in your codebase, ensuring high-quality software development.